3cgbdg/workflow-popularity-engine-/README.md

 	•	Community forum discussions
 	•	Search trends

-This system aggregates those signals into a single normalized database and exposes them via a REST API.
+This system aggregates those signals into a single normalized database and exposes them via a REST API

 ⸻